Azure/azure-openapi-validator/docs/rules.md

 Please refer to [avoid-nested-properties.md](./avoid-nested-properties.md) for details.

-### AzureResourceTagsSchemaValidation
+### AzureResourceTagsSchema

 This rule is to check if the tags definition of a resource conforms to the common tags definition.

-Please refer to [azure-resource-tags-schema-validation.md](./azure-resource-tags-schema-validation.md) for details.
+Please refer to [azure-resource-tags-schema.md](./azure-resource-tags-schema.md) for details.

 ### BodyPropertiesNamesCamelCase